noir-lang/book/src/language_concepts/data_types.md

 `x`, `y` and `z` are all private fields in this example.
 Using the `let` keyword we defined a new private value `z` constrained to be equal to `x + y`.

 If proving efficiency is of priority, fields should be used as a default for solving problems.
-Smaller integer types (e.g. `u64`) come with overflow protections at the cost of extra range constraints.
+Smaller integer types (e.g. `u64`) incur extra range constraints.

 ### Integer Types